 PRODUCTION REPORTING ARPI CCIP Production Report Structure Required: crop/county by actuarial offer/share.
 Allowed: lower level reporting, such as OU, field, etc. Required: by unit (OU, BU, EU) by actuarial offer.
 Allowed by lower level reporting, such as field, OU when insured as an EU, etc. Due Date PRD as provided in the actuarial documents.
 Production reports are due by PRD at the end of the policy crop year insured, e.g., production is reported at the end of the growing season to close out the policy crop year.
 PRD - as defined in the policy, generally 45 days after cancellation date or the ARD, whichever is first.
 Supporting Documentation Supported by acceptable production records.
 Supported by acceptable production records.
-Penalty for misreporting Protection factor limited to the lowest amount available for following year's policy; and assigned yield will apply if switching to an APH- based plan of insurance the following year.
+Penalty for misreporting Protection factor limited to the lowest amount available for following year's policy; and assigned yield will apply if switching to an APH-based plan of insurance the following year.
 Assigned yields apply; 75% of prior year's approved APH yield and loss of optional units in the following year.
 Production Report for Unharvested Production Producer certifies acreage as unharvested put to another use; or unharvested destroyed.
 If later transfers to APH-based plan of insurance; will not be included in the calculation of the approved APH yield.
 Counted as zero production unless an appraisal for unharvested production is completed.
 Record type 57 reported to PASS Required.
 Allowed.
-Grace Period No penalty for not providing a production report in 2014.
-N/A. Quality Control Reviews Incorporated into the Appendix IV requirements using data mining for anomalies.
+Quality Control Reviews Incorporated into the Appendix IV requirements using data mining for anomalies.
 Appendix IV requirements; claims reviews.

-PART 14 PRODUCTION EVIDENCE Section 1 General Information
+PART 14 PRODUCTION EVIDENCE

+Section 1 General Information